Please follow the link below if you are looking for updates on Thesis courses for Fall and Winter 2020-21:

 What do I do once I find a Thesis Supervisor?

-As soon as you have confirmed a faculty supervisor, you should fill out a Request for Registration form.
-The completed form should be submitted to the Undergraduate Administrator in the Biology/Biochemistry office (Rm 209 Nesbitt).
+As soon as you have confirmed a faculty supervisor, you and your supervisor should fill out an Undergraduate Project Proposal Form to request for registration.
+The completed form should be submitted to the Undergraduate Administrator for Biology via email (Biology@carleton.ca) or in person in the Biology/Biochemistry office (Rm 209 Nesbitt).

 How do I make a scientific poster?